AshCarmine/docs/docs/products/tools/marketplace/guides/wordpress/index.md

 1. Log in to the Compute Instance using [SSH](/docs/guides/connect-to-server-over-ssh/) or [Lish](/docs/products/compute/compute-instances/guides/lish/).

-1. Navigate to the directory of your WordPress installation:.
+1. Navigate to the directory of your WordPress installation replacing *$domain* with the custom domain you entered during deployment:.

     ```command
-    cd /var/www/wordpress
+    cd /var/www/$domain/public_html
     ```

 1. Using the WP-CLI, update either the password or email address.
 You can also update other values as needed.
 See [WP-CLI wp user update command](https://developer.wordpress.org/cli/commands/user/update/).